-In June Aurora Energy (Aurora) is expected to apply to the Commission to spend around $400 million over the next 3 years to address safety and reliability issues on its network.
+Aurora Energy (Aurora) has applied to the Commission to spend $383 million over the next 3 years to address safety and reliability issues on its network.

 Aurora says its investment plan is to address historic under-investment in its network which has resulted in a gradual deterioration of its equipment including lines, poles and transformers.
 In recent years this has resulted in a higher number of safety incidents and an increasing number of unplanned power cuts.

 We understand that now, more than ever, household incomes will be strained, especially in light of COVID-19.
 Many consumers will be struggling to pay their bills while needing a reliable electricity supply.
-A key consideration for us in setting Aurora’s new maximum revenues and quality standards is balancing the cost to consumers with the urgent need to fix Aurora’s network.
+As part of our assessment we will consider what options there are to manage price shocks, while ensuring Aurora’s investment plans are for the long-term benefit of their consumers.

 Aurora Energy owns and operates the poles, lines and other equipment that distribute electricity from Transpower’s national grid to 90,000 homes, farms and businesses in Dunedin, Central Otago and Queenstown Lakes.
 Aurora is a wholly owned subsidiary of Dunedin City Holdings Limited, owned by Dunedin City Council.
 Aurora’s charges are built into power bills and are something its consumers are required to pay no matter which power company they are with.
 Typically, electricity distribution charges make up about a quarter of an average residential consumer’s power bill.